Huawei official speaks out on why he resigned after The Post reported the tech giant had worked on a ‘Uighur alarm’

 “I was told very clearly, ‘We will not admit we made a mistake,’ ” he said.
 “I knew I wouldn’t be able to look myself in the mirror if I stayed.”

 Zwicky spoke with The Post on Monday, the first day he said he was no longer contractually bound.
-The company did not immediately respond to requests for comment.
+Huawei spokesman Glenn Schloss declined to comment on Zwicky’s remarks but repeated the company’s insistence that it doesn’t support discrimination and had taken The Post’s report seriously.

 Zwicky, a former journalist and host of a Danish children’s TV news show, had been hired six months earlier to serve as the face of Huawei’s communications in Denmark, where the company has pushed to negotiate lucrative opportunities building the 5G mobile networks that could power the future Internet.